-- The article 340 of the Indian Constitution deals with the need to identify “socially and educationally backward classes”, understand the conditions of their backwardness and make recommendations to remove the difficulties they face.
+- Article 340 of the Indian Constitution deals with the need to identify “socially and educationally backward classes”, understand the conditions of their backwardness and make recommendations to remove the difficulties they face.

 - To understand the extent of false and unjust distribution of benefits of reservation among different castes and communities in the Central OBC list.